Design the Future of UC Air Mobility

 Phase 2: Detailed Design and Presentation (December through May)

-- Each team showcases a preliminary design, midway through the design process.
+- Teams provide a design showcase midway through the process.

 Eligibility

-The competition is open to student teams from the four UC campuses affiliated with CITRIS and the Banatao Institute: UC Berkeley, UC Davis, UC Merced and UC Santa Cruz.
+The competition is open to student teams from the four University of California campuses affiliated with CITRIS and the Banatao Institute: UC Berkeley, UC Davis, UC Merced and UC Santa Cruz.

 Teams are required to include:

-- At least one undergraduate student; no more than two graduate students
+- At least one undergraduate student and no more than three graduate students

 Proposal Guidelines

 - Proposals must be submitted as a PDF using a minimum 10-point font size with 1-inch margins.
-Phase 1 proposals are limited to three pages.
+Phase 1 proposals are limited to three pages, and Phase 2 proposals are limited to 10 pages.
+All material associated with proposals and reports should fit within these page limitations, but a list of bibliographical references will not count toward the limit.

 - You will be required to submit an approval form signed by your adviser, which you can download from the submission portal.